hakyim/miscel/osdc-data-training-requirements.md

 Basics of Health Privacy
 - Health Privacy Issues for Researchers
-Responsible Conduct of Research (RCR) Basic
+-Responsible Conduct of Research (RCR) Basic
-Human Subjects Research – Biomedical (Biomed) Modules Basics of Information Security, Part 1
+- Human Subjects Research – Biomedical (Biomed) Modules
+- Basics of Information Security, Part 1
-Basics of Information Security, Part 2
+- Basics of Information Security, Part 2

 Here are some details:
-Go to CITI home page: www.citiprogram.org
+- Go to CITI home page: www.citiprogram.org
-If you do not already have a CITI account, go to "Create an account" --> Register and select your Organization Affiliation.
+- If you do not already have a CITI account, go to "Create an account" --> Register and select your Organization Affiliation.
 Be sure to select your home institution as your “Participating Institution,” select a username/password, and fill out all other necessary information requested in registration.
-Once this is completed you will be required to complete 4 enrollment questions.
+- Once this is completed you will be required to complete 4 enrollment questions.
 This will determine the modules you will need to complete.
-Please make the following choices:
+- Please make the following choices:
-Would you like to take the Conflict of Interest Course? - "Yes" Select your Division at your Institution.
+- Would you like to take the Conflict of Interest Course? - "Yes"
+- Select your Division at your Institution.
-Researchers involved in protocols need to complete CITI Basic/Refresher - "Need to Enroll for Research Staff" Responsible and Ethical Conduct of Research course - "Yes" Once complete, send your certificate and OSDC username to accounts@opencloudconsortium.org Please make sure and complete this process by the December 11th, 2015 or your resource allocation will be suspended.
+- Researchers involved in protocols need to complete CITI Basic/Refresher - "Need to Enroll for Research Staff"
+- Responsible and Ethical Conduct of Research course - "Yes"
+- Once complete, send your certificate and OSDC username to accounts@opencloudconsortium.org
+- Please make sure and complete this process by the December 11th, 2015 or your resource allocation will be suspended.

 Thank you,
 Robert Grossman